-Meet Huxing Cui, PhD
+Meet Huxing Cui, PhD, assistant professor of pharmacology.

 What is your hometown?

 When did you join the University of Iowa faculty?

 How/when did you become interested in science and medicine?